eraser-dev/eraser/docs/QUICKSTART.md

 After collector pods are finished, scanner pod will be scheduled to each node in the cluster.

 > If you want to remove all the images periodically, you can skip this step by removing the `--scanner-image` argument.
+If you are deploying with Helm, use `--set scanner.image.repository=""` to remove the scanner image.

 ```bash
 kubectl get pods -n eraser-system